 If you are experiencing symptoms including fever or cough - you should self-quarantine for a minimum of seven days after illness onset, or 72 hours after resolution of fever (without taking fever-reducing medications) and improvement of respiratory symptoms, whichever is longer.

-- Exceptions will be made for compassionate care.
+- Compassionate exceptions will be made for end-of-life care.

-- Individuals who are sick and not seeking care or have known exposure to COVID-19 are not allowed to visit.
+- People who are sick or showing symptoms of COVID-19 are not allowed to visit patients.

 Contacting a loved one during visitor restrictions